 Doctors in training:

-The secretary can help you make appointments and book an interpreter for your visit.
-Please tell what the consultation is about so she can schedule the appropriate amount of time.
+The staff can help you make appointments and book an interpreter for your visit.
+Please tell us what the consultation is about so we can schedule the appropriate amount of time.

 Please cancel your appointment if you are not able to make it.
 That way somebody else can benefit from the time.

 We are usually able to give you an appointment the same day in case of acute problems.
 The consultation has to focus on the acute problem though.
-The appointment is arranged by calling the clinic, preferably from 8-9 AM.
+The appointment is arranged by making a booking on our webpage from the previous day at 12 noon (book as "SHORT VISIT") og by calling the clinic on the day of the visit between 8-12 AM.

-After 12 PM you can call us for questions about acute illness.
-After 16.00 and outside our opening hours, you must call "Lægevagten" (Doctor-on-call).
+After 4 PM and outside our opening hours, you must call "Lægevagten" (Doctor-on-call).